 Lainston House is a little further away in the nearby village of Sparsholt – a 13-minute drive from Winchester – but easily reachable by public transport.
 It’s a place to stay for a countryside retreat, while being close enough to the historic centre to explore.
 It’s dog-friendly – some rooms have direct outdoor access – and has extensive grounds veined with walking trails.
 Dog in tow or not, there’s a cookery school to enjoy with a kitchen garden and pizza oven.

-Run independently by Esme, this back-to-basics B&B is in the heart of the city centre and gets all the important details right – including port and biscuits in the bedrooms.
+Run independently by Esme, this back-to-basics B&B in Winchester is in the heart of the city, and gets all the important details right – including port and biscuits in the bedrooms.
 A seven-minute walk south and you’ll reach the cathedral, but Winnall Moors Nature Reserve – a protected meadowland and chalk stream – is also under a 10-minute walk away.
 Esme’s is known for its friendly atmosphere and thoughtful little touches that make it feel more personal.